Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 - Full Sun: Like the majority of fruit-bearing crops, pea plants require full sun in order to reach their maximum potential.
 Six to eight hours of daily sunlight will suffice, but a little more is always better.

-- Well Draining Soil - As a member of the legume family, pea plants do not require an overly fertile soil to produce pods.
-In fact, too fertile of a soil will dramatically reduce the harvest potential.
+- Well-Draining Soil: As a member of the legume family, pea plants do not require overly fertile soil to produce pods.
+In fact, too fertile of soil will dramatically reduce the harvest potential.
 What is needed, is good soil drainage.
 For container gardeners, an average potting soil amended with perlite will work fine for growing peas.

-- Container - Peas aren't too picky as to the size of container that will work for them.
+- Container: Peas aren't too picky as to the size of container that will work for them.
 The container size that you pick will however determine the number of plants that can be grown.
-For example, a standard 12" flower pot with a volume of three gallons can be planted with five or six pea plants.
+For example, a standard 12-inch flowerpot with a volume of three gallons can be planted with five or six pea plants.

 - Trellis: For climbing varieties, a small trellis will be required to support the growing vines.
 Homemade twine trellises work great, are inexpensive, and are very easy to make.